-5. Personnel.
-The service shall employ other staff or ancillary personnel that are necessary and essential to the service's operation.
-The registered nurse shall:
+8. The service shall employ other staff or ancillary personnel that are necessary and essential to the service's operation.

 a.
-Participate in the development, execution and period review of the written policies governing the services provided;
+Participate in the development, execution, and period review of the written policies governing the services provided;

 b.
 Participate with the physician in periodic review of patient health records;

-(i) Arrange for or refer patients to needed services that cannot be provided by the service; and
+d.
+Arrange for or refer patients to needed services that cannot be provided by the service; and

-6. In-service training programs shall include instruction in:
+10. In-service training programs shall include instruction in:

 a.
 Use of equipment;